yorklim/tp/docs/DeveloperGuide.md

 1. **Feature Flaw** - Currently, users can only schedule one appointment per client.
 In future versions, we will support multiple appointments per client.
 2. **Feature Flaw** - Currently, names are case-sensitive. `John` and `john` are regarded as different clients.
 In future versions, names will be case-insensitive.
 3. **Feature Flaw** - Currently, tags only allow alphanumeric values.
 Spaces and special characters are not allowed.
 In future versions, we will support the use of spaces and special characters for tags.
 4. **Feature Flaw** - Currently, users are not allowed to use special characters like `/` when adding or editing the client name.
-In future versions, we will support the use of `/` for names.
+In future versions, we will support the use of special characters like `/` for names.
 5. **Feature Flaw** - Currently, users must fulfill all compulsory parameters to add a person.
 In future versions, we will make more parameters optional.
 6. **Feature Flaw** - Currently, users must re-sort the client list after adding, editing or updating clients.
 Client List does not auto update or re-sort itself upon adding/editing or updating.
 In future versions, we will support the auto sorting when clients are updated.
 7. **UI Bug** - Currently, the policy name and policy id may get truncated if there are too many characters.
 In future versions, we will support the wrapping of fields in the Policy Display.